codinggambit/my_polite_inquiries/README.md

 # This is a blog on all things related to being inquisitive

-This will be used for adding all information for the blog.

 Oh!
 I haven't introduced myself...
-I am an engineer working in the BayArea who is in the same boat as many of you guys
+I am an engineer working in the PNW who is in the same boat as many of you guys

+Working on all things new and excited about AI, ML.
+Here is to making things work as they are supposed to :)

 This repository is licensed under [MIT](../LICENSE) (c) 2020 GitHub, Inc.